• Skip to primary navigation

 4. Keep good records, all the time.
 Use a proper small business system.
 Judah said, “I’m going to start using Xero to manage my finances.
 Connecting that to my Uber bank account, plus saving all my receipts and the great reports that Uber provides – it is pretty easy to get Uber driver tax 100 per cent right.”

 5. Keep a logbook.
-This is how you prove a work-related percentage of your car use, letting you claim important ATO tax deductions to lower your taxes.
-It takes a bit of patience and you have to record your travels every time you get out of your car (personal use included!).
+This is how you prove a work-related percentage of your car use, letting you claim important ATO tax deductions.
+It takes a bit of patience and you have to record your travels every time you use your car (personal use included!).
 But, you only have to do that for three months, then you’re set for five years.
 It’s well worth it at tax time each year!
 Here’s more info about car logbooks.

 6. Keep track of expenses.
 Judah had a great example that shows why keeping receipts plus using a logbook is important: